 Price of Beer:

-Airbnb can be a little pricy in Romania but there are some great options out there.
-There are also some really great hostels / hotels in Romania here are a few of our favourites
+Airbnb can be a little pricey in Romania but there are some great options out there.
+There are also some really great hostels/hotels in Romania including our very favourite….

 Interesting fact about Romania: